 Operation

 SwiftRNG Z integrates two random noise sources based on analog electronic circuits that generate random electronic signals from reverse-biased Zener diodes using the Zener breakdown effect (due to quantum tunneling).
-The Zener Breakdown is observed in Zener diodes that have Vz less than 5V and a negative thermal coefficient (TC).
+The Zener Breakdown is observed in Zener diodes that have Vz less than 5V or between 5 to 7 Volts.

 The electrical noise generated by each random source is independently amplified and converted into digital values as bytes.
 The random bytes produced by both noise sources are combined and processed internally with a Linear Corrector, a technique proposed by P. Lacharme (“Post-Processing Functions for a Biased Physical Random Number Generator”.
 In: FSE 2008.
 LNCS, vol. 5086, pp. 334-342.
 Springer-Verlag.
 2008), using a 0.5 compression rate.